lauwel/ultrasound-tensiometry/README.md

 * This version has only been tested with **MATLAB R2022a**.
 * **Large files:** Ensure sufficient **RAM** and **disk space**—ultrasound-tensiometry data is heavy.

+1. Start by opening `CalculateDisplacement` by typing in the command window.
+2. Select the folder with your tensiometry files.
+3. Click or CTRL + Click the files you want to process.
+4. Choose parameters for the Loupas algorithm under the "Calculate Displacement" checkbox.
+Generally you won't need to change these.
+5. To calculate the displacement peaks along the depth lines, choose "Radon Transform".
+It is much more stable.
+6. Choose the number of taps to process.
+It will automatically choose "All Taps".
+If you want less, uncheck the box and fill in the text boxes with the desired tap range.
+7. If you want a region of interest (i.e. select only an area of the image for processing), check "Select ROI".
+This will pop up with an image for you to select a region.
+8. If you have the parallel computing toolbox installed, you will have the option to use it.
+It is generally much faster to use the PCT.
+9. Click calculate.
+For the options selected, it will save out a `filename_displacement.mat` and a `filename_radon.mat` file.
+    * The displacement file contains two matrices, one with the raw displacement and one with filtered displacement with the indices: (depth, width, withintapImages,tapNumber).
+    * The radon file contains  :
+        * `SWS` which is a cell array with SWS{tap number}, and each one contains the shear wave speed at each depth pixel in the region of interest (or the entire image if selected).
+        * `Rsq` this is a measure of the sum of the Radon transform.
+It gives a sense of how reliable the wave speed measure is.
+This can be adjusted in the visualization GUI to omit low confidence values
+        * `method` will give "Radon Transform" as a string.
+        * `ROI_dx`, `ROI_wx` give the values in mm of the region of interest pixels in depth (dx) and width (along transducer) (wx)

+If you want to visualise the data, open `visualiseHFR_Radon` by typing it into the command window.
+Click `File` in the menu bar and `Load`.
+Choose the ORIGINAL file.
+It will automatically look for the _displacement and _radon files.